The Heathen Chinee

 "The Heathen Chinee", originally published as "Plain Language from Truthful James", is a narrative poem by American writer Bret Harte.
 It was published for the first time in September 1870 in the Overland Monthly.
 It was written as a parody of Algernon Charles Swinburne's Atalanta in Calydon (1865), and satirized anti-Chinese sentiment in northern California.

 The poem became popular and was frequently republished.
 To Harte's dismay, however, the poem reinforced racism among his readers instead of challenging it as he intended.
 Nevertheless, he returned to the character years later.
 The poem also inspired or influenced several adaptations.

 Overview

-The narrative of the poem focuses on a Chinese immigrant character named Ah Sin who is playing the card game euchre with two white men on August 3 of an unspecified year.
-"Truthful James", one of the men who narrates the poem, observes that the other white man, Bill Nye, is cheating with a stacked deck, and with cards up his sleeve.
-They both seemed to think Ah Sin was childlike and did not understand the game.
-Nevertheless, Ah Sin plays well and soon puts down the same card that Nye had dealt to the narrator.
-Concluding their opponent is also cheating, Nye fights Ah Sin and discovers he has several decks hidden in his clothes.
+The narrative of the poem focuses on a Chinese immigrant character named Ah Sin who defeats an Irish immigrant named William Nye in a high-stakes game of euchre.
+William Nye is a cheater, whom the "childlike" Ah Sin successfully out-cheats.
+William Nye realizes nothing until it is too late.
+Upon realizing he was cheated, William Nye attacks Ah Sin.

+Harte's narrative presented a fictionalized account of anti-Chinese attacks and intended his readers to sympathize with Ah Sin.